What Is Walmart Marketplace? A Complete Guide

 3. Expand When Ready

-After establishing a solid foundation on Walmart's U.S. marketplace, sellers can consider expansion opportunities:
+Once you’ve built a stable foundation on Walmart’s U.S. marketplace, expansion options include:

-• Exploring Walmart's international marketplaces in Canada, Mexico, and other countries
+• Exploring additional marketplaces (Canada, Mexico, and others)

 Frequently Asked Questions about Walmart Marketplace